speedment/speedment-doc/pages/stream_fundamentals.md

 Please revise the complete {{site.data.javadoc.Stream}} JavaDoc for more information.

 ## Examples
+In the example below, the flow of elements and the different operations in the stream's pipeline are examined.
+We create a `Stream` with five names and then `filter` out only those having a name that starts with the letter "A".
+After that we `sort` the remaining names and then we` map` the names to lower case.
+Finally, we print out the elements that have passed through the entire pipeline.
+In each operation we have inserted print statements so that we may observe what each operation is actually doing in the `Stream`:
 ``` java
     Stream.of("Bert", "Alice", "Charlie", "Assian", "Adam")
        .filter(s -> {